hipe/tmx/system/doc/issues/004-the-normalizers.md

-## the downstream IO normalization :[#.D]
+## the downstream IO normalization :[#here.D]

-### the non-atomicity of all things :[#.I]
+### the non-atomicity of all things :[#here.I]

-it is certainly possible that between the time when we take the "stat" "snapshot" of the file and when we try to open the file that the file may change or have been removed (or permissions may have changed so it is not writable, and so-on: between then and now, assume that in this interim literally anything that can happen on a filesystem may have happened).
+when not locking (as will be explained below), it is certainly possible that between the time when we (let's say) take the "stat" "snapshot" of the file and when we (let's say) try to open the file that the file may change or have been removed (or permissions may have changed so it is not writable, and so-on). generally, between any "then" and any "now", assume that in this interim literally about the state of the filesystem may have changed.

 there may be multiple places with similar such issues here and in the sibling nodes.